Are Electric Cars Bad for the Environment? Here’s What You Need to Know!

 Environmental Impact of Electricity Production

 Transmitting and distributing this power also incur additional deficits of 8% to 15%.
-Renewable energy technologies that promote environmental benefits also have their own downsides.
+Renewable energy technologies that promote environmental benefits also have their downsides.

 To achieve a carbon-neutral grid, people may substitute coal with gas and other fuels that emit less CO2 but not zero emissions.
-This means the greener options may not ultimately be “green.” .
+This means the greener options may not ultimately be “green”.

 Dependence on the Power Grid